Kim Kardashian's robbers found guilty in Paris but won't face prison time

 Kardashian, who wasn't present for the verdict, said in a statement issued afterward that she was “deeply grateful to the French authorities for pursuing justice in this case.”

-“The crime was the most terrifying experience of my life, leaving a lasting impact on me and my family.
-While I’ll never forget what happened, I believe in the power of growth and accountability and pray for healing for all.
-I remain committed to advocating for justice, and promoting a fair legal system."
+"The crime was the most terrifying experience of my life, leaving a lasting impact on me and my family.
+While I'll never forget what happened, I believe in the power of growth and accountability and pray for healing for all.
+I remain committed to advocating for justice, and promoting a fair legal system," said the celebrity who is working to become a lawyer.

 A separate statement from her legal team said that “Kim appreciates the court’s decision."